 The City Administrator, working closely with the Mayor, will have the unique opportunity to lead the City as it focuses on its exciting future.
-The City Administrator has direct administrative oversight of a full-service municipal organization with a staff of approximately 4,000 and a budget of $1.6 Billion.
-The City Administrator hires and directly supervises all operating agency and department heads (the Mayor directly hires and fires the Chief of Police in partnership with the Citizens Police Commission) and is the official responsible for implementing the Mayor and City Council’s policy direction.
+The City Administrator has direct administrative oversight of a full-service municipal organization with a staff of approximately 4,800 and a budget of $2.2 Billion.
+The City Administrator hires and directly supervises all operating agency and department heads (except the Mayor directly hires and fires the Chief of Police in partnership with the Community Police Commission) and is the official responsible for implementing the Mayor and City Council’s policy direction.
 The City Administrator is the chief management and fiscal advisor, responsible for identifying challenges and opportunities in the delivery of municipal services and providing trusted advice on all aspects of the organization structure, operating efﬁciencies, fiscal health, and well-being of the City.